ristonrodrigues723/My_portfolio/README.md

 # My Portfolio

 Welcome to my portfolio!
-This is where I showcase my web development projects.
+This is where I showcase my projects , skills and intrests.

 ## Project
 -a basic portfolio website created using html,css and javascript